JHolderguru/DockerOnAWSECR/README.md

 to make some modifications to it and then we're going to upload that image to the registry and then

-deploy a Fargate cluster and actually use our image and deploy a task using our Custom Image.1. ssh into the machine
+deploy a Fargate cluster and actually use our image and deploy a task using our Custom Image.

+1. ssh into the machine
 2. aws config - enter access key
                       - enter Secret Key
                       - default region name